Afrikaners: Early Dutch settlement

 It is to the ambitions of Prince Henry the Navigator that historians attribute the discovery of the Cape as a settling ground for Europeans.
-In 1424, Henry and Fernando de Castro besieged the Canary Islands, under the impression that they might be of use to further Portuguese expeditions around Africa's coast.
-Although this attempt was unsuccessful, Portugal's continued interest in the continent made possible the later voyages of Bartholomew Diaz in 1487 and Vasco de Gama ten years later.
-Diaz made known to the world a "Cape of Storms", rechristened "Good Hope" by John II.
-As it was desirable to take formal possession of this territory, the Portuguese erected a stone cross in Algoa Bay.
+In 1424 Henry and Fernando de Castro besieged the Canary Islands, under the impression that they might be of use to further Portuguese expeditions around Africa's coast.
+Although this attempt was unsuccessful, Portugal's continued interest in the continent made possible the later voyages of Bartholomew Dias in 1487 and Vasco de Gama ten years later.
+Dias made known to the world a "Cape of Storms", rechristened "Good Hope" by John II.
+As it was desirable to take formal possession of this territory the Portuguese erected a stone cross in Algoa Bay.
 Da Gama and his successors, however, did not take kindly to the notion, especially following a skirmish with the Khoikhoi in 1497, when one of his admirals was wounded.

 After the British East India Company was founded in 1599, London merchants began to take advantage of the route to India by the Cape.
 James Lancaster, who had visited Robben Island some years earlier, anchored in Table Bay in 1601.
-By 1614, the British had planted a penal colony on the site, and in 1621 two Englishmen claimed Table Bay on behalf of King James I, but this action was not ratified.
+By 1614 the British had planted a penal colony on the site, and in 1621 two Englishmen claimed Table Bay on behalf of King James I, but this action was not ratified.
 They eventually settled on Saint Helena as an alternative port of refuge.